BDUG/Lighter/README.md

 This project was started as my RUST exercise to abstract the Rust minimalist ML framework Candle (https://github.com/huggingface/candle) and introduce a more convenient way of programming neural network machine learning models.

-The behaviour is inspired by Python KERAS (https://keras.io) and based on the Rust-Keras-like (https://github.com/AhmedBoin/Rust-Keras-Like) code.
+The behaviour is inspired by Python KERAS (https://keras.io) and the initial step based on the Rust-Keras-like code (https://github.com/AhmedBoin/Rust-Keras-Like).

-The Rust Candle ecosystem facilitates terms that refer to candles &#128367;.
-So let's call the project **Candle Lighter** &#9617;, because it helps to turn on the candle light and is even easier to implement.
+So let's call the project **Candle Lighter** &#128367;, because it helps to turn on the candle light and is even easier to implement.

 Examples can be found below the **lib/examples/** directory.